expo/expo/guides/Enabling the Expo Web Target.md

 # Enabling the Expo Web Target

+> This is a beta release and subject to changes.

-Using Unimodules and other tools provided by Expo, you can configure your app to run as a website or progressive web application (PWA).
+Using Unimodules, **`react-native-web`** and **`expo-cli`**, you can configure your app to run as a website or progressive web application (PWA).

-Ideally all of the Expo modules will either support web or fail gracefully.
-Regardless the modules you run in your Expo web app should function to some degree on the web platform.
+Ideally all of the Expo modules will either have partial support for web or fail gracefully.

+## Getting Started

+By default Expo web will be enabled in any new project you create with the `expo-cli`!

 ## Adding support to existing projects